 The web as we now know it burst first into the open in the early nineties.
-It certainly did not start among the socially active classes.
+It certainly did not start among the more socially active classes.
 It was an invention by and for nerdy CERN physicists, to exchange data about elementary particle experiments.
-The academics did finally figure out the true value of this technology: You could put your face online, along with a CV.
-This is how the personal webpage came to life.
+But it wasn’t long before academics figured out additional valuable uses of this technology: You could put your face online, along with a CV.
+This is how “personal” webpages came to life.
 Those early home pages were mostly dour affairs, replete with long publication lists.

 Unfortunately, the bigger masses of corporate folk did not have the luxury of this public presence - except maybe as examples of interesting co-workers during corporate recruitment drives.
 At some point Linkedin sensed the plight of this great under-served constituency and made it their business to fulfil the universal need for a virtual presence.
 Thus was born Homo Staticus - a man with an online profile.